 Policies and Regulations for Off-Campus Teaching

-- Responsibility of Faculty for Off-Campus Teaching
+A. Responsibility of Faculty for Off-Campus Teaching

 Off-campus teaching assignments, whether considered off-load or on-load, are determined at the departmental level and require the same administrative approval as on-campus teaching assignments.
 Off-campus teaching may be assigned as a portion of the regular teaching load of a faculty member.
 Off-campus, off-load assignments may be accepted by faculty members for an extra stipend.

-- Off-Campus Class Schedule
+B. Off-Campus Class Schedule